Biocuration: Biological databases

-The widely used UniProt knowledgebase has also a community curation mechanism that allows researchers to add information about proteins.
+The widely used UniProt knowledgebase also has a community curation mechanism that allows researchers to add information about proteins.

 Wiki-style resources

 Bio-wikis rely on their communities to provide content and a series of wiki-style resources are available for biocuration.
 AuthorReward, for example, is an extension to MediaWiki that quantifies researchers' contributions to biology wikis.
 RiceWiki was an example of a wiki-based database for community curation of rice genes equipped with AuthorReward.
 CAZypedia is another such wiki for community biocuration of information on carbohydrate-active enzymes (CAZys).